briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     designation or alternative proposed periods of designation;

-    2. _(2)_ Request such depositories to apply in writing for all or part of the Municipality’s active deposits on or before a date and time specified in the notice;
+    2. _(2)_ Request such depositories to apply in writing for all or part of the Municipality's active deposits on or before a date and time specified in the notice;

-    3. _(3)_ Request such depositories to state in their application the amount of such active deposits that will be accepted by it, the rate or rates of interest, if any, that will be paid on such active deposits, the service charges, if any, that will be made for its services, other terms or conditions with respect to the depository’s acceptance of all or part of the Municipality’s active deposits and the location of its offices in the Municipality or, if none are located in the Municipality, the location of its nearest offices; and
+    3. _(3)_ Request such depositories to state in their application the amount of such active deposits that will be accepted by it, the rate or rates of interest, if any, that will be paid on such active deposits, the service charges, if any, that will be made for its services, other terms or conditions with respect to the depository's acceptance of all or part of the Municipality's active deposits and the location of its offices in the Municipality or, if none are located in the Municipality, the location of its nearest offices; and